Soup Recipes

 In large crock pot, simmer ham bone, water, bay leaves, and onion

-Soak peas overnight.
-They will absorb a great deal of water, so add much
+overnight.
+They will absorb a great deal of water, so add much more than you

 Second day:

-In large pot, place broth and rinsed peas and simmer, covered about 45-60
+discard fat.
+In large pot, place broth and rinsed peas and simmer, covered about

 Preferences:

-If you like "chunky" pea soup, when peas are very tender, begin adding
+"chunky" pea soup, when peas are very tender, begin adding seasonings.
+If you

-If you prefer "smooth" pea soup, you can put mixture in blender when peas
+prefer "smooth" pea soup, you can put mixture in blender when peas are tender,

 Seasonings: